Skip to Content

 A must-see is the stunning Emerald Lake with its vivid waters that are true to its name.
 You can easily walk around the entire lake in about an hour or snowshoe around it in the winter.
 It’s a great way to see wildflowers including wild orchids that grow around here as well as bald eagles, moose, and loons.
 You can also canoe or kayak on the lake with its calm and clear waters.
 Spoil yourself and stay a night at the Emerald Lake Lodge on the edge of the lake.

-Another impressive sight is the Natural Bridge – an ancient rock formation over the Kicking Horse River.
-It’s easy to get to by car as it’s only 3 km (1.9 miles) from Field along Emerald Lake Road.
-You can also take a guided hike to fossil beds in the area where there are fossils from 500 million years ago.
+Another impressive sight around Field and Yoho National Park is the Natural Bridge – an ancient rock formation over the Kicking Horse River.
+It’s easy to get to by car as it’s only 3 kilometer (1.9 miles) from Field along Emerald Lake Road.
+You can also take a guided hike to fossil beds in the area where there are fossils from 500 million years ago!

 Bailey stands on the shore in Lake Louise during early spring